Soundbytes/Juce-Attachments/readme.md

 with the versions that are supplied with this release.

 ## Changes:
--Bugfix: AttachmentsDemo: Combobox now always shows the correct item text -Added a SliderMonitor example
+- Bugfix: AttachmentsDemo: Combobox now always shows the correct item text
+- Added a SliderMonitor example
--Bugfix: Combobox is now initialized correctly.
+- Bugfix: Combobox is now initialized correctly.